-There are two visitor centres in Kakadu National Park.
-Both host cultural workshops and are home to beautiful galleries and shops.
+There are two visitor centres in Kakadu National Park which host cultural workshops.

 The staff are Kakadu experts, and the best people to help you plan your trip.

 Bowali Visitor Centre, in Jabiru, tells visitors about the landscapes and wildlife of Kakadu.
-The Warradjan Aboriginal Cultural Centre, in Yellow Water, shares the vast and fascinating culture of the Bininj/Munnguy traditional owners.
+The Warradjan Aboriginal Cultural Centre, in Yellow Water, shares the vast and fascinating culture of the Bininj/Mungguy Traditional Owners.

-Read more on the cultural significance of our visitor centres.
+Download a PDF explaining the cultural significance of our visitor centres

 Bowali Visitor Centre